bordoley/reactive-js/packages/rx/docs/README.md

 ▸ **createObservable**<**T**>(`onSubscribe`: function): *[ObservableLike](interfaces/observablelike.md)‹T›*

-Factory for safely creating new ObservableLikes.
-The onSubscribe function is called with an observer which may be notified from any context, queueing notifications for notification on the underlying SubscriberLike's scheduler.
+Factory for safely creating new `ObservableLike` instances.
+The onSubscribe function is called with a `SafeSubscriberLike` that may be notified from any context.

 Note, implementations should not do significant blocking work in the onSubscribe function.